-One of the first things people think of when they think of Germany, and specifically of Berlin, is the Berlin Wall.
+One of the first things people think of when they think of Germany, specifically of Berlin, is the Berlin Wall.
 Originally erected in 1961, the wall effectively split the city of Berlin into two separate worlds, separating families and creating an international outcry.

 The wall stood for almost thirty years as the most visible symbol of the Cold War and the Iron Curtain.